RP

 Watch for

-Move on when this stage matches the instruction: warm corn tortillas on a dry skillet or directly over a gas flame for about 15 seconds per side.
+Move on after this instruction is complete: warm corn tortillas on a dry skillet or directly over a gas flame for about 15 seconds per side.

 Doneness cues